avinassh/py-caskdb/README.md

 Use `make lint` to run mypy, black, and pytype static analyser.
 Run `make test` to run the tests locally.
 Push the code to Github, and tests will run on different OS: ubuntu, mac, and windows.

+Not sure how to proceed?
+Then check the [hints](hints.md) file which contains more details on the tasks and hints.

 ### Hints
-- Check out the documentation of struck-pack for serialisation methods in Python
+- Check out the documentation of [struck.pack](https://docs.python.org/3/library/struct.html#struct.pack) for serialisation methods in Python
 - Not sure how to come up with a file format?
 Read the comment in the [format module](format.py)

 ## What next?